 Emerging Tools/ Artificial Intelligence

 It seems like there is an app for everything and project management is no exception.
 I cannot tell you how frustrating it is as a project manager to get bogged down with simple repetitive tasks that are tedious and boring.
 Enter AI – you hear it being discussed everywhere and it’s only going to become more pervasive.
 “An Accenture survey of 2,000 top-level executives found that 77 percent of them expected employees and machines to work together, side-by-side in a collaborative way.
 These executives stated they expected to focus on training their machines as much as they do on training people.”
 So sure, AI has its impacts in medical, shopping and in automotive, but Project Management?
 Sure, we can see AI’s impacts are filtering down to project management right now in the form of tools and resources.
 Many tools on the market today are taking these repetitive tasks and automating them through bots and other AI software which helps with workflow, interactions with resources and responding with insights and suggestions.
 Another popular tool trend is toward incorporating Kanban Boards.
 Kanban is a Japanese word that translates to billboard in English.
 Kanban is a methodology itself with its roots in Lean and Manufacturing.
 We are now seeing it’s visual tool, that helps to manage workflow, increasingly being integrated into other frameworks in order to embrace a more efficient way to limit work in progress and avoid multitasking, while encouraging collaborative problem-solving.
-I was introduced to using Trello’s visual tool more than a year ago, before I even knew what its roots were.
-Now, I see similar visual boards in many of the available project management tools.

 The Changing Face of Teams